adam3smith/lis546_Sp24/content/data-acquisition-search-discovery.md

 I discovered this interesting [API](https://poetrydb.org/index.html) that retrieves data from a poetry database.
 I like this example because it provides an example of digital humanities data.
 Click on [Learn More](https://github.com/thundercomb/poetrydb/blob/master/README.md) from the [homepage](https://poetrydb.org/index.html).
 This brings us to the Github repository hosting the API.
 The first thing you see is README document with instructions on how to structure the URL in order to retrieve the data you’re interested in.

-Let's start with the first example on the page. [`http://poetrydb.org/title/Ozymandias/lines.json`](http://poetrydb.org/title/Ozymandias/lines.json) This URL is structured to return the lines of a given poem based on its title.
+Let's start with the first example on the page. [`https://poetrydb.org/title/Ozymandias/lines.json`](http://poetrydb.org/title/Ozymandias/lines.json) This URL is structured to return the lines of a given poem based on its title.
 However, I want more than just the lines of data.
-So with further reading in the README documentation I found that I could just remove the “lines” text from the URL to retrieve more data about the poem. [`http://poetrydb.org/title/Ozymandias/.json`](http://poetrydb.org/title/Ozymandias/.json) If you copy/paste this URL into a Firefox browser window, you'll see that Firefox automatically provides a simple layout for navigating the JSON and even an option for saving, copying, and filtering the data.
+So with further reading in the README documentation I found that I could just remove the “lines” text from the URL to retrieve more data about the poem. [`https://poetrydb.org/title/Ozymandias/.json`](http://poetrydb.org/title/Ozymandias/.json) If you copy/paste this URL into a Firefox browser window, you'll see that Firefox automatically provides a simple layout for navigating the JSON and even an option for saving, copying, and filtering the data.
 This won’t be the case with all browsers and sometimes you will simply get the raw output as you can see here:

 ![Output of URL as seen in Safari browser]({{site.baseurl}}_images/Poetry_JSON_Safari.png)

 If this output were considerably longer and contained more nested arrays, it would be easy to get lost in the data.
 So let's use a helpful tool called [JSON Formatter](https://jsonformatter.org/), one of many JSON parsers.
 Click on the Upload Data button in the center of the screen and paste in a URL.
-Let's try data about poems by author Bronte using this URL (and note that for some reason in order for this to work here we have to add the 's' to http): `https://poetrydb.org/author/Bronte`.
+Let's try data about poems by author Bronte using this URL: `https://poetrydb.org/author/Bronte`.

 ![Pop-up Window to paste URL]({{site.baseurl}}_images/JSONFormatter_Load.png)